-The Last Queen Elizabeth II’s Seventy-Year Battle to Save the House of Windsor
+The Last Queen The Remarkable Story of Elizabeth II’s Seventy-Year Reign and the Future of the Monarchy

 By Clive Irving

 Read an exclusive chapter from The Last Queen here.

 ‘The Firm’, as the royal family styles itself, judged by real corporate standards, is a mess.
 Any consultants called in from outside to scrutinise its inner workings would find all the familiar flaws of a family business that has outgrown its original scale and design.
 There is no overall strategy, just a collection of warring divisions pursuing their own ends.

 And this will be a profound problem when the Queen dies, because make no bones about it, the Queen’s mortality determines the mortality of the monarchy.
 Under Charles III, the monarchy can never be the same; indeed, its very survival is in doubt.